All About Budgets

 Creating a Balanced Budget

-Balanced Budget Proccess
+Balanced Budget Process

 Net Income Total-$5742.00

-Balancing the Net Income to the Actual expenses is just to make sure all income is allocated.
-We have $5742.00 to use in our budget for the month, even though our Net Income may be more.
+We have $5742.00 to use in our monthly budget, even though our Net Income may be more.

 Any income made over our typical net goes to our savings.
-Others might want to use this for paying down consumer debt or the mortgage.
-It’s up to you!
+Others might use this to pay down consumer debt or the mortgage.

 Categories and Projected Expenses